DavidWAbrahams/wenestmo/README.rst

 WeNestMo
 ================================================================
 Trigger Wemo switches based on Nest thermostat status.
+(Now with some Bond hub support too).

 Easily sync a fan with your AC, a space heater with your furnace, or trigger a portable humidifier when the air gets dry.

 Google recently deprecated the Works With Nest program, and IFTTT is adding a paywal anyway.
-So if you want sync Wemo switches to Nest status, this is probably the cheapest solution at the moment (2020).
+So if you want to sync Wemo switches to Nest status, this is probably the cheapest solution at the moment (2020).

 Dependencies
 ------------